A painted skull and headphones exemplifying that Music Piracy is on the rise in 2025

 Industry Strategic Choices

-What is clear from all of this is that the pricing strategies in an inflationary environment are going to make or break platforms.
+Pricing strategies in inflationary environments will determine platform viability.
 Keep raising prices and push more people toward piracy, or hold prices steady and squeeze profit margins.
 Feature bundling versus simplified tiers could be a strategic choice.
 Spotify’s audiobook experiment was a disaster because it forced complexity on users who wanted simplicity.
 The industry needs to decide whether it wants to be like cable TV (expensive bundles of stuff you don’t want) or more like Netflix (simple, easy-to-use UX, predictable pricing).

 Exclusive content strategies need a rethink, too.
 When Taylor Swift releases exclusively on one platform, it drives piracy more than subscriptions.
 Fans don’t switch platforms; they just grab the music illegally and stay where they are.
 Universal availability might generate more total revenue than the creation of artificial scarcity.